theeyeofcthulhu/pomodoro.py/README.md

 ## Operation

-The timers work by sleeping ten (but feel free to change this parameter in the script) seconds at a time until a timer is over, and the script then uses [notify-send](https://gitlab.gnome.org/GNOME/libnotify/) to send a corresponding message, which you have to dismiss before the next timer starts (on my KDE Plasma system the message sent via the parameters in the script stays indefinitely).
+By default, the timers work by sleeping ten seconds at a time until a timer is over, and the script then uses [notify-send](https://gitlab.gnome.org/GNOME/libnotify/) to send a corresponding message, which you have to dismiss before the next timer starts (on my KDE Plasma system the message sent via the parameters in the script stays indefinitely).

 ## Usage

-Ran without any arguments, the script switches between 25-minute work and five-minute pause timers, but every fourth pause timer is four times that length, 20 minutes.
+Ran without any arguments and the default config, the script switches between 25-minute work and five-minute pause timers, but every fourth pause timer is four times that length, 20 minutes.

-All of these parameters can be supplied via the command line.
+All of these parameters can be supplied via the command line, and their default values can also be changed.

-**Command line arguments:**
+### Command line arguments:

 1. Work timer length
 2. Pause timer length